kali-linex/linex/Documentation/process/handling-regressions.rst

 In general:

- * Prioritize work on regressions over all other Linux kernel work, unless the latter concerns a severe issue (e.g. acute security vulnerability, data loss, bricked hardware, ...).
+ * Prioritize work on regressions over all other Linex kernel work, unless the latter concerns a severe issue (e.g. acute security vulnerability, data loss, bricked hardware, ...).